-Increase for Low-income Families
+Increase for low-income families

-The QPIP provides an additional amount for lowincome families.
-If your net family income is less than \$25,921, you may be granted an increase in benefits.
+The QPIP provides an additional amount for families with an income of less than \$25,921.
+As such, you may be granted an increase in benefits.
+Compensation insurable under the QPIP obtained as a family-type resource or intermediary resource is excluded from net family income.